By Featured Speaker Patricia Fripp

 Patricia Fripp is an award-winning speaker, sales trainer, and executive speech coach who delights audiences, electrifies executives who speak, and transforms sales teams.
 Meetings and Conventions magazine calls Patricia “one of the country’s 10 most electrifying speakers.”
 For more information on her speaking schools; executive speech coaching; books, CDs, and DVDs visit: www.fripp.com or contact Patricia: 1-800-634-3035 PFripp@Fripp.com.

-Patricia Fripp offers this article on a nonexclusive basis.
+Patricia Fripp offers this article on a non-exclusive basis.
 You may reprint or repost this material as long as Patricia Fripp’s name and contact information is included.
-PFripp@Fripp.com, 1-800-634-3035, http://www.fripp.com
+PFripp@Fripp.com, 1-800-634-3035, https://www.fripp.com